Technical accessibility project

 Text input handling

 Text fields use NSTextView rather than NSTextField to avoid a VoiceOver bug where the first visit to a text field announces it as static text instead of an editable field.
-This is the kind of detail you only catch by being a daily screen reader user.
+I found this because I use VoiceOver every day.

 Why this matters